risk-first/website/Post-Agile.md

 ![Practices espoused by the Agile Manifesto, vs the Waterfall method](images/generated/methodology/agile/agile.png)

-As the diagram above shows, the Agile Manifesto suggested a radically different set of practices for addressing software risks to the ones prevalent in 2001.
+As the diagram above shows, the Agile Manifesto suggested a radically different set of practices for addressing software development risks to the ones prevalent in 2001.
 Consequently, as Agile gathered momentum this meant that the market for tools and techniques built around traditional practices eroded.

 That's a problem for vendors and consultants:  Many of the Agile practices (e.g. 'self-organisation' or 'face-to-face communication') would seem to be tool-proof.
 Tools are easy to sell.
 Processes are easy to sell.
 'Responding to change'... not so much.